Formative And Summative Assessment: The Differences Explained For Teachers

 Read more: Why your SATs interventions should not start in Year 6

-At primary The KS1 and KS2 test frameworks show a clear weighting towards number based objectives.
+KS2 test frameworks show a clear weighting towards number based objectives.

-It is therefore important that whatever framework you use is balanced, and represents the weighting of objectives in the Test Frameworks.
+It is therefore important that whatever framework you use is balanced, and represents the weighting of objectives in the test frameworks.

 There are many ways in which you can do this, including: